 Every day is an opportunity.
-An opportunity to either get your shit together.
-And get excited about your life.
-Or let your mind control you.
-And keep bullshitting yourself.
+An opportunity to either get yourself together and get excited about your life.
+Or let your mind control you and keep letting yourself down.

 However, I seem to find a pattern among them all.
-All of them want an exciting life.
-And none of them wants to sacrifice for it.
-But whether you want or not, life itself is a series of sacrifices.
+All of them want an exciting life and none of them wants to sacrifice for it.
+But whether you realize it or not, life itself is a series of sacrifices.

 You have to sacrifice.